compsy/dynamic-state-tracker/readme.txt

 Next, ensure you have python3.7 installed.

+Next, Clone the directory onto your pc.
+Using git clone or by downloading and extracting manually.

 Next, create a virtual environmet for the application This can be done by install virtualenv and typing 'virtualenv venv' in the directory of your application.